 Probationary periods must be outlined in contracts and in alignment with local law.
 Employment contracts shall comply with applicable local laws and international standards and are written in a language that the worker understands.
 Employment contracts shall contain but are not limited to information on: scope of work, wage, benefits, leave, working hours, overtime, disciplinary and grievance mechanism.
 Suppliers document and communicate with all workers a disciplinary policy with regards to escalating disciplinary action steps, workers' code of conduct, suspension and termination.
 A copy of this acknowledgement shall be kept in the worker's records.
 Managers and supervisors are trained on the disciplinary procedure and worker engagement practices.
 Workers are informed when a disciplinary procedure has been initiated against them and have a right to participate and right to appeal without fear of reprisal during this process.
 Suppliers maintain written records of disciplinary actions taken, including termination records as required by law.
+Legal Compliance Suppliers must show they operate in full compliance with all applicable local and international laws, rules and regulations relating to business integrity and ethics, transparency, bribery and corruption.
 Suppliers have a valid and current business license and all other documents required for legal operation.
 Suppliers are transparent with their policies and processes and allow access to all relevant records to ensure compliance including complete and accurate documents related to payroll, time attendance, and production records for the past 12 months at the minimum, or longer if available.
 Suppliers shall not "coach" workers to provide false or misleading responses to questions during interviews.
 Suppliers are prohibited to offer, pay, solicit, or accept bribes, including payments, gifts, or other favours intended to take advantage.
+Management Systems Suppliers must have management systems in the form of written policies and procedures to oversee all aspects of compliance, including, but not limited to code of conduct, health and safety, recruitment practices, worker welfare and so on.
 Suppliers appoint a senior manager or management team to be accountable for all compliance requirements in the facility.
 Suppliers maintain a list of local law regulations and customer requirements and routinely update this list to identify and monitor changes in legal compliance.
 Suppliers communicate policies and procedures to all workers to ensure understanding and implementation.
 Training and training materials are provided in a language that workers understand, and training records are maintained.
 There is regular review and update of policies and systems (e.g. meetings with management and workers, workshops and trainings) with changes documented and communicated to workers.
 Suppliers conduct internal audits (at least annually) to identify improvement opportunities.
 Audit reports are maintained and available for review.